All the times listed below are in Pacific Daylight Time (PDT).

 This paper presents iFed , an infrastructure for extensible and flexible dynamic library transformation.
 We design iFed in a pass-based architecture to compose various functional and optimization passes. iFed uses a runnable in-memory format to represent libraries and coordinate among multiple transformation passes.
 We further implement two optimization passes in iFed , which efficiently leverages hugepages and eliminates relocation overhead. iFed is implemented as a drop-in replacement of the current system default dynamic loader.
 We evaluate iFed and its optimization passes with a wide range of applications on different hardware platforms.
 Compared to the default glibc dynamic loader, iFed reduces an order of magnitude of TLB miss.
 We improve the throughput of a dynamic website by 13.3%, along with a 12.5% reduction of tail latency without any modifications to the applications.

-Sujin Park, Georgia Institute of Technology; Diyu Zhou and Yuchen Qian, EPFL; Irina Calciu, Graft; Taesoo Kim, Georgia Institute of Technology; Sanidhya Kashyap, EPFL
+Sujin Park, Georgia Tech; Diyu Zhou and Yuchen Qian, EPFL; Irina Calciu, Graft; Taesoo Kim, Georgia Tech; Sanidhya Kashyap, EPFL

 Kernel synchronization primitives are the backbone of any OS design.
 Kernel locks, for instance, are crucial for both application performance and correctness.
 However, unlike application locks, kernel locks are far from the reach of application developers, who have minimal interpolation of the kernel's behavior and cannot control or influence the policies that govern kernel synchronization behavior.
 This disconnect between the kernel and applications can lead to pathological scenarios in which optimizing the kernel synchronization primitives under one context, such as high contention, leads to adversarial effects under a context with no lock contention.
 In addition, rapid-evolving heterogeneous hardware makes kernel lock development too slow for modern applications with stringent performance requirements and frequent deployment timelines.